jaysee260/myproject/README.md

 This project is the product of my experimentation with various webpack's feature and highly customizable configurations.

+#### 07/21/2018

+Started setting up the infrastructure for a full stack, server side rendered application using Express on the back-end and React, along with React-Router, on the front-end.

+Still figuring out how to bring all the pieces together to achieve expected behavior.

+`npm run server` currently using `concurrently` to simultaneously run express server (on PORT 300) and webpack-dev-server (on PORT 9000).
+Playing with `proxy` property of devServer in webpack configurations but haven't fully achieved expected behavior yet.

+The goal is for the React Application to be served when the client reaches `/` (root) route, and for React-Router to handle any subsequent routing.

 <hr >

 ## dependencies to install